 For example, a web-chat destination must be loaded to connect to the service and collect metrics efficiently - you don’t expect it to route chat messages through Segment!
 This does mean that Segment might not receive a small amount of the destination-specific information from your users.
-In the chat example, if the destination is calculating, for example, idle time between messages, that data would appear in the destination’s tooling, but not necessarily in the Segment data.
+In the chat example, if the destination is calculating idle time between messages, that data would appear in the destination’s tooling, but not necessarily in the Segment data.

 Mobile source connection modes

-Before you turn on or opt-in for Cloud-mode for a mobile source, consider if your destinations have features that require interactions on the device or require device-specific data (see the examples above).
+Before you turn on or opt-in for cloud-mode for a mobile source, consider if your destinations have features that require interactions on the device or require device-specific data (see the examples above).
 For example, if you use cloud-mode for Mixpanel, you’ll get your data on reporting and people, but won’t be able to use their features for in-app surveys or auto-tracking.
 These can be really valuable, but might not be a priority for your team.

-How can I tell which Connection Modes and Platforms are supported for a Destination?
+How can I tell which connection modes and platforms are supported for a destination?

 In order to override the default, check the destination settings pane in the Segment web App either for a Connection Mode toggle or instructions on bundling any additional mobile components required.

-If the delivery of the payload is not successfully sent due to connection issues, all of our SDKs will automatically retry the request until successful receipt of the payload according to the following policies.
+If the delivery of the payload is not successfully sent due to connection issues, all of your SDKs will automatically retry the request until successful receipt of the payload according to the following policies.
 Note that retry policies are subject to change / tuning in the future.

 |Platform||Initial Wait - Sleep duration before the first retry||Wait Growth - Rate of growth of the sleep duration between each retry||Max Wait - Maximum sleep duration between retries||Max Attempts - Maximum number of individual retries|

 All mobile libraries handle retries by periodically attempting to flush their internal queue of events to Segment.
-If the flush is unsuccessful, the library will wait until the next regularly-scheduled flush time to try again.
+If the flush is unsuccessful, the library waits until the next regularly-scheduled flush time to try again.
 The background queue of requests to Segment is bounded in size so if events are being queued faster than we can successfully flush them to Segment, some events may be dropped.

-Retries between Segment and Destinations
+Retries between Segment and destinations